Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Introduction

-In this paper, we look at the heat current and entropy production rate in a particular non-Markovian situation.
+In this paper we look at the heat current and entropy production rate in a particular non-Markovian situation.
 Precisely, we consider a system consisting of a pair of quantum two-level systems (TLSs), generally interacting with each other, and immersed in a bath.
 The interaction of the entire system of two qubits with the bath is Markovian.
-However, when considered separately, the time-evolution of any of the qubits is non-Markovian.
-We subsequently consider the ``heat current deficit'', defined as the difference between the global and local heat currents, with the global one being the heat current of the entire two-qubit system while the local one being the sum of those of the single qubits.
-In parallel, we also consider the ``entropy production rate deficit''.
+However, when considered separately, the time evolution of any of the qubits is non-Markovian.
+We subsequently consider the heat current deficit, defined as the difference between the global and local heat currents, with the global one being the heat current of the entire two-qubit system and the local one being the sum of those of the single qubits.
+In parallel, we also consider the entropy production rate deficit.
 These deficits are analogous to the ones for other well-known quantities.
-As examples, one can mention the deficit for entropy that leads to the definitions of classical and quantum mutual information \cite{Cover, Zurek}, and for work done by heat engines that leads to the definition of quantum work deficit \cite{Oppenheim, Horodecki, Sen, Modi, Bera}.
-The non-Markovianity in the evolution produces non-trivial effects even in the case when the two TLSs are not interacting.
-To underline this fact, we examine the case when the evolution of any one qubit is considered as oblivious of the existence of the other one, with the situation being referred to as the ``lone-qubit Markovian limit''.
-In the non-Markovian case, we analyze four separate instances, viz. when the two qubits are not interacting, they are interacting via an Ising interaction with a parallel field, or by means of an \(XY\) spin-exchange with a transverse field, or through an \(XYZ\) spin-exchange in a field.
-Evidence for non-Markovianity in these instances - for the single-qubit evolutions - is obtained by using the Breuer-Laine-Piilo \cite{Piilo} and Rivas-Huelga-Plenio \cite{Huelga} approaches.
-We go on to define the time-integrated heat current deficit, term it as the ``total heat current deficit'', and it turns out that it has a complementary relation - in certain cases - with the entanglement \cite{Baltic} in the two-qubit evolved state.
+As examples we mention the deficit for entropy that leads to the definitions of classical and quantum mutual information \cite{Cover, Zurek} and the deficit for work done by heat engines that leads to the definition of quantum work deficit \cite{Oppenheim, Horodecki, Sen, Modi, Bera}.
+To underline the nontrivial effects produced due to the non-Markovianity in the evolution, we separately examine the case when the evolution of any one qubit is considered as oblivious of the existence of the other one, with the situation being referred to as the lone-qubit Markovian limit.
+In the non-Markovian case, we then analyze two separate classes of instances, viz., (i) when the two qubits are interacting via an Ising interaction with a parallel field or (ii) when the two qubits are interacting through an \(XYZ\) spin exchange in a field.
+Both classes contain the case when the two qubits are not interacting as a limiting case, which is equivalent to the lone-qubit Markovian limit.
+Class (ii) also contains the case when the two qubits are interacting by means of an \(XY\) spin exchange with a transverse field.
+Evidence for non-Markovianity in these instances, for the single-qubit evolutions, is obtained by using the approaches of Breuer et al.~\cite{Piilo} and Rivas et al.~\cite{Huelga}.
+We go on to define the time-integrated heat current deficit and refer to it as the total heat current deficit.
+Further, it turns out that it has a complementary relation, in certain cases, with the entanglement~\cite{Baltic} in the two-qubit evolved state.